 Veterans Services Office

-The Veterans Services Office provides veterans, active military members, reservists, and their families guidance on obtaining their federal and state military educational benefits.
-The office strives to assist the military community with all aspects of their NEIU experience as well as providing referrals at the state and federal level within the Department of Veterans Affairs.
+The Veterans Services Office (D-130) provides veterans, active military members, reservists, and their families guidance on obtaining their federal and state veterans educational benefits.
+The Veterans Services Office strives to assist the military community with all aspects of their NEIU experience.
+Note: Veterans benefits are approved by the Illinois State Approving Agency.

 Credit for Military Service

 Four credit hours are awarded to veterans who have been honorably discharged and have served a minimum of one year on active duty or in the guard/reserve.
 Veterans must submit Member 4 of their DD214 to the Admissions Review and Processing Office at the time of application for admission.